wilsonmar/wilsonmar.github.io/_posts/2024-09-12-python-scans.md

 PROTIP: Code within the <tt>site-packages</tt> folder need to be updated by authors of the package (such as werkzeug).

-### Secrets scan

-Alternatives to git-secrets is truffleHog to scan for keys in your codebase.

 <a name="Snyk"></a>

 ### Snyk